Azure/azure-sdk-tools/tools/test-proxy/Azure.Sdk.Tools.TestProxy/README.md

 You will receive a recordingId in the reponse under header `x-recording-id`.
 This value should be included under header `x-recording-id` in all further requests.

-For playback, you will receive the location of the recording file (if it is on disk) in the header `x-recording-file-location`.
+For playback, you will receive the location of the recording file (if it is on disk) in the header `x-base64-recording-file-location`.
+This will be a base64 encoded string, as it can contain characters that are not allowed in header values.

 ### Run your tests